JanNeuendorf/SVC16/specification/specification.typ

 #not-specified[
-  There is no guarantee that the audio playback is perfectly syncronized with the rest of the system once a sound has been dispatched.
+  There is no guarantee that the audio playback is perfectly synchronized with the rest of the system once a sound has been dispatched.
 ]